 - Plasmodium falciparum - fatal within as little as 24 hours of symptom onset.
 Has 81% adenine-thymine pairs vs. human 60% A-T

 - P. vivax

 Working code base

-Raspberry Pi NoIR raw Bayer image acquisition code – this code helped us see that cameras such as Pi NoIR have great difficulty maintaining the ~ 1% intensity stability needed for quantitative cell image ratios re: stained slides.
+Raspberry Pi NoIR raw Bayer image acquisition code helped us see that cameras such as Pi NoIR can maintain ~ 1% intensity stability with our calibration.
+Stability is needed for quantitative cell image ratios re: stained slides.